 If you were hit by a car while walking or biking in Colorado, follow these steps to protect your health, safety and rights:

 1. Call the police.

 After an auto accident, it is important to contact law enforcement as soon as possible.
-Calling the police will also notify emergency medical personnel to be dispatched to the scene of the accident, so any injured persons involved can begin receiving treatment as quickly as possible.
+Calling the police will also notify emergency medical personnel to be dispatched to the scene of the accident, so you can begin receiving treatment as quickly as possible if needed.